WERDXZ/wlrs/README.md

 # WLRS - Dynamic Wallpaper for Wayland

 A Rust-based dynamic wallpaper engine for Wayland compositors that brings animated and interactive backgrounds to your desktop.
+WLRS supports shader-based visual effects, animated wallpapers, and a flexible layer system.

 ## Overview

-WLRS (Wayland Live Rendering System) is a dynamic wallpaper system for Wayland desktops.
+WLRS (`wallpape-rs`) is a dynamic wallpaper system for Wayland desktops.
 It uses a client-daemon architecture with WebGPU (wgpu) for high-performance rendering and Lua for scripting support.

 ## Features